singaround/songbook/songs/Lowlands.md

 Came standing close by my bedside\
 ***Lowlands away***

-"He's drowning in the lowland sea\
+He's drowning in the lowland sea\
 ***Lowlands, lowlands away my John***\
 And never more coming home to me\
 ***Lowlands away***